| | |

 This is the perfect solution if you have very limited clear sky time, like I did, and need to maximize every minute.
 The ASIAIR Mini handled everything, from polar alignment to autoguiding and taking the pictures.

-Using station mode, I had a strong connection on my tablet, so I could keep tabs on the session while I was downstairs.
+Using station mode, I had a strong connection on my tablet, allowing me to keep tabs on the session while I was downstairs.

 To control the Sky-Watcher EQ-AL55i mount, I used an EQMOD cable (shown below).
 This plugs into the hand controller port of the telescope mount and allows you to utilize plate-solving with the ASIAIR.